 The Syracuse Chiefs of Syracuse, New York, was a team identity that existed for a cumulative total of 72 years within the affiliated minors.
-Teams called the Chiefs played in two leagues, and in four distinct eras.
-At various times, they served as a farm club for the Boston Red Sox, Cincinnati Reds, Pittsburgh Pirates, Philadelphia Phillies, Detroit Tigers, Minnesota Twins, New York Mets, Washington Senators, New York Yankees, Toronto Blue Jays, and Washington Nationals.
+Teams called the Chiefs played in two leagues and in four distinct eras, variously serving as a farm club for the Boston Red Sox, Cincinnati Reds, Pittsburgh Pirates, Philadelphia Phillies, Detroit Tigers, Minnesota Twins, New York Mets, Washington Senators, New York Yankees, Toronto Blue Jays, and Washington Nationals.

 In the early days of baseball, the Syracuse Stars competed in various circuits, including a stint in the National League.
 In the twenties, the Stars played in the International League before being moved to Montréal to become the famed Royals.
 Another Stars club reformed in the New York-Penn League and played for a year and a half before old Star Park collapsed.

 Syracuse was without baseball for a few years as fans waited for the brand new Municipal Stadium (later renamed MacArthur Stadium) was completed.
 Following the 1933 season, the new park found and occupant when the International League’s Jersey City Skeeters moved to upstate New York.
-They called themselves the Syracuse Chiefs.
+The new team called themselves the Syracuse Chiefs.
 It’s possible that they intentionally chose the name in honor of the local Onondaga nation, the heartland of the Iroquois Confederacy, but more likely, they chose it for similar reasons that many teams chose names like “Chiefs,” “Braves,” or “Indians”–it was simply popular at the time.